geomin76/flightsearcher/README.md

 A travel tool that searches nearby airports and finds cheapest flights to a specific destination!

-Built with MEAN Stack (MongoDB, ExpressJS, AngularJS and NodeJS) and SkyScanner API
+Built with MEAN Stack (MongoDB, ExpressJS, AngularJS and NodeJS), SkyScanner API and Google Places API